mmark-md/mmark/README.md

 ### Differences in inline parsing

-Emphasis and strong emphasis is an especially hairy topic in the Common Mark specification.
-There are 17 ad-hoc rules defining the interaction between `*` and `_` -based emphasis and more than half of all Common Mark examples (that's about 300) test just this.
+Emphasis and strong emphasis is an especially hairy topic in the CommonMark specification.
+There are 17 ad-hoc rules defining the interaction between `*` and `_` -based emphasis and more than half of all CommonMark examples (that's about 300) test just this.

 Not only is it hard to implement, it's hard to understand for humans too.